-Step 9: Repeating Instructions
+Step 9: Repeating Instructions¶

-Often, we will find that we want to repeat a series of instructions a fixed number of times.
+fixed number of times.
 For example, in Step 8, you had to tell Reeborg to do the same thing over and over again.
-There is a way in Python to do this … but it has too many new concepts to explain right now.
-I will just show you the code, and immediately introduce repeat, a simpler replacement for it, unique to Reeborg’s World.
-The standard way is known as a for loop (which we will use later in the course) and is written as follows:
+There is a way in Python to do this … but it

 for i in range(n):